techskillspro/techskillspro.github.io/index.md

 ## Welcome to "TechSkillSPro"!
-A plateform to develop your technical skills in professional way.
+A platform to develop technical skills in professional way.

-This Page is under construction, please visit again.
+###This Page is under construction, please visit again.